noties/Debug/README.md

 * `ru.noties.debug.out.DebugOutput` -> `ru.noties.debug.DebugOutput`
 * `ru.noties.debug.out.AndroidLogDebugOutput` -> `ru.noties.debug.AndroidLogDebugOutput`
 * All `Debug.*` calls now accept an array of arguments (previously one would have to create a formatted string for that: `Debug.i("%d, %d, %d, %d", 2, 3, 4, 5);`, now: `Debug.i(2, 3, 4, 5);`
-* Added `ru.noties.debug.SystemOutDebugOutput` for writing logs to `System.out` & `System.err` (can be used in plain Java projects, or in test environment)
+* Added `io.noties.debug.SystemOutDebugOutput` for writing logs to `System.out` & `System.err` (can be used in plain Java projects, or in test environment)
 * Removed Timer
 * Removed `library-ui` module (discountinued)
 * Removed `apt-compiler` & `apt-annotations` modules (discontinued)